thomasgstewart/data-science-5620-fall-2020/deliverables/01-roulette.md

 ### Submission instructions

-1. Create a private Github repository with the following name:
-    `Probability and Inference Portfolio [Lastname, Firstname]`
-2. Within the repo, create a folder called `01-roulette-simulation`
+1. Within your course repo, create a folder called `01-roulette-simulation`
-3. Within the folder, create an .html or .md file with the name `writeup`
+1. Within the folder, create an .html or .md file with the name `writeup`
-4. Be prepared to share your blog post with the class when the deliverable is due
+1. Be prepared to share your blog post with the class when the deliverable is due
-5. The deliverable should be your own work.
+1. The deliverable should be your own work.
 You may **discuss** concepts with classmates, but you may **not share** code or text.

 Additional assumptions for the simulation.